jgmenu/jgmenu/README.md

   - It reads menu items from stdin in a similar way to dmenu and dzen2, but
     parses comma seperated fields for the name, command and icon

-It has been compiled and runs on OpenBSD and various Linux distributions
+It has been compiled and runs on OpenBSD, FreeBSD and various Linux
-including Bunsenlabs, Arch, Ubuntu, Alpine and Mint.
+distributions including Bunsenlabs, Arch, Ubuntu, Alpine and Mint.

 Screenshots
 -----------